 Carrying the above items may result in rejection of the attendee and exclusion of the attendee from the event; items under figures 5. a, b, c, h and i that are carried may, subject to a charge, be deposited in lockers which are limited in number and capacity.
 The remaining prohibited items may not be deposited in the lockers.

 Only the following items may be brought onto the festival site (permitted items):

-e) Bags made of clear plastic, clear vinyl or clear PVC, which do not exceed H45 x B35 x T30 cm in size (which is equivalent to the size of a DIN A4 sheet of paper).
+e.
+Bags made of clear plastic, clear vinyl or clear PVC not exceeding L44 x W37 x D30cm in size (which is equivalent to the size of a DIN A4 sheet of paper)

 There are free-of-charge drinking-water taps available on the festival site.

 Escape routes and steps must be kept free at all times, may not be used as seating and must be crossed quickly.